13 Traveller reviews from Holiday Watchdog

 "The hotel complex was actually very nice.
 Unfortunately the guests were mainly Russians, so was the staff.
 We had trouble even ordering table water as the waiters did not speak english.
 When there were no plates and cuttlery on the table, we had to ask for them.
 Nothing was broght automatically by the waiters.
 One night I had flies all over my drink, while sitting in the lobby next to a plant.
 When I pointed this out to the staff they told me I could change seats if I did not look like it!
 The hotel and the adjoining ones caters to guests that like to disco in the evening.
 If you like it quiet, do not go.
 If you like friendly staff, do not go.
 When we bookked a trip that included a breakfast bag due to early traveling they forgot to prepare the bags.
 They could not have cared less.
 Overall it was not a pleasant experience and we will never go to this hotel again!"

 - Travel date: 6th July 2007

 Needs to upgrade service

 - Travel date: 13th September 2006

 Utterly incredible value and a wonderful holiday.

 - Travel date: 14th August 2006

+"Fantastic Hotel, international clientele means Russian, German, Dutch, Belgiums in numbers.
+Pool areas fantastic, beach fantastic, grounds fantastic, rooms very good, restaurants excellent bars brilliant Food superb.
 Warning if you are the type of person who eats McDonalds, Burger KIng, Spud u Like etc and cannot stand fresh food excellent shellfish salads bread that is not mothers pride or Tescos cheapest then do not go here.
 The lounge bar is great with all the drinks you could want including Red Label and Jack Daniels- no Bitter though so you have to make do with EFES pils. staff very good, Antalya is 25 kms away Â£2 in Dolmuss (every hour) great health centre with Turkish and Saunas (Free) and great massages beauty treatments available (costs extra) Staff extremely helpful (but remember they are trying to talk to many different guests) and with good English skills Towels on beds by pools (do not get angry get up and put yours there) are the norm but loads of beds by pools and beach so not really a problem./ We enoyed it very much."

 - Travel date: 22nd May 2005